WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox_lhv_client-adlsg2_lan.md

 ## Replication

-Follow the steps below to demonstrate live replication of HCFS data and Hive metadata from the HDP sandbox to the Azure Databricks cluster.
+Follow the steps below to demonstrate live replication of HCFS data and Hive metadata from the CDH sandbox to the Azure Databricks cluster.

 ### Create replication rules

 1. On the dashboard, create a **HCFS** rule with the following parameters:

    * Rule Name = `warehouse`
-   * Path for all storages = `/apps/hive/warehouse`
+   * Path for all storages = `/user/hive/warehouse`
    * Default exclusions
    * Preserve HCFS Block Size = *True*